Duskdyr/High-Quality-BSky/README.md

 # Duskdyr's Userscripts Collection
-Improves BlueSky image quality by replacing image formats.
+Collection of userscripts I wrote for my needs, mostly focused on improving image quality on social media sites like BlueSky or Twitter.

-## What it does
+## HD BlueSky
 - While browsing the site, JPEG thumbnails are replaced with full-sized AVIF images.
 - When clicking an image, JPEG images are replaced with lossless PNG images.